 I am delighted that you are seeking greater wellness and that you have come across my web-page.
-I work with youth, adults and couples.
+I work with youth, adults and couples living in British Columbia.

 Common goals that people and I work on include: